Altria's $13B investment in Juul e-cigarettes vaporizes

 The Juul decision is part of a sweeping FDA review of all U.S. e-cigarettes aimed at eliminating those that haven’t been shown to help smokers reduce or quit smoking.

-Juul rocketed to the top of the U.S. vaping market five years ago on the popularity of flavors like mango, mint and creme brulee.
-But the company’s rise was fueled by underage use by teenagers who became hooked on Juul’s high-nicotine pods.
+Juul rocketed to the top of the U.S. vaping market five years ago on the popularity of flavors including mango, mint and creme brulee.
+But the company’s rise was fueled by underage use among teenagers who became hooked on Juul’s high-nicotine pods.

 Since 2019, the company has been in retreat: halting all U.S. advertising, discontinuing most of its flavors and rebranding itself as a product for older smokers looking to switch from traditional cigarettes.